 The French don’t take half measures when it comes to decorating their homes at Christmas, so there’s no reason why you shouldn’t do the same!
 Festive wreaths with pine cones and fruit are typically placed on the table with four candles.
 Mistletoe, which is usually hung above the door to bring you good fortune, is another essential decorative item.

-The Christmas tree (”Sapin de Noël”) dates back hundreds of years in France and is traditionally adorned with apples, ribbons and candles.
-Trees – both real and artificial – are readily available across the city from late November onwards.
+The Christmas tree (“Sapin de Noël”) dates back hundreds of years in France and is traditionally adorned with apples, ribbons and candles.
+Trees –both real and artificial- are readily available across the city from late November onward.

 Why not pay a visit to the Galeries Lafayette or Le Bon Marché to buy your Christmas decorations this year?
-For real connaisseurs, Christmas à Paris (7, rue de Condé, 75006) is a charming little boutique that specialises exclusively in Christmas decorations all-year-round!
+For real connoisseurs, Christmas à Paris (7, rue de Condé, 75006) is a charming little boutique that specializes exclusively in Christmas decorations year-round!

-One of the advantages to renting an apartment through an agency, like Lodgis, is that you can give it your own personal touch.
-Whether it’s for a long or short stay, one of our furnished rental apartments could be the perfect place for you to enjoy the festive season with friends and family.
+One of the advantages to renting an apartment through an agency like Lodgis is that you can give it your own personal touch.
+Whether it’s for a long or short stay, one of our furnished rental apartments is the perfect place for you to enjoy the festive season with friends and family.
 Click here to see our fabulous range of offers.

 See the iconic Christmas lights and explore the magical markets

 You’ll also find a number of lively Christmas markets dotted around the capital.
 From the wooden chalets that run down the Champs-Élysées to the festive stalls on the Champ de Mars, the markets are virtually unavoidable in the month of December.
-Toys, trinkets, treats and fresh delicacies are all waiting for you!
-To find out more, read our article on The Best Christmas markets in Paris 2016.
+Toys, trinkets, treats and food are all waiting for you!
+To find out more, read our article on The Best Christmas markets in Paris.

 Go ice skating